Scientists have decided that the “Cyclops shark” caught in the Gulf of California back in June is the real deal: a mutant rather than a hoax.

 The trial date for the Oracle versus Google patent battle has been postponed, as expected, and may get a new judge.

-iOS App of the Week As well as launching a brand new app specifically designed for the iPad, The Guardian is also the first proper UK newspaper to appear in iOS 5's Newsstand feature.
+iOS App of the WeekiOS App of the Week As well as launching a brand new app specifically designed for the iPad, The Guardian is also the first proper UK newspaper to appear in iOS 5's Newsstand feature.
 The Guardian iPad Edition gives us interesting look at how the newspaper industry could develop in the next few years.

 Cheap 10in tablet, anyone?
 Aussie retailer Kogan - which also operates here in the UK - will have one out next month for 151 quid.